 Ellen Duckenfield is an expat mama and blogger.
 You can read more about her daily life over at Run of the Windmill.

-photo credit: Header - Wikimedia Commons.
+photo credit: Pixabay.
 All other pics -Ellen Duckenfield